Activities

 Introduction to the OpenActive Activity List

-According to :
+According to the OpenActive website:

 The OpenActive Activity List is a standardised list of physical activities widely practiced in the UK.
 Its intent is to improve the accuracy and findability of physical activities by providing standardised labels and identifiers for all the activities it contains.

-These physical activities are instances of and form a hierarchy of activities.
+These physical activities are instances of Concept and form a hierarchy of activities.
 The Activity List is made up of a list of hierarchical Concepts, with 134 topConceptOf and hundreds more lower-level Concepts.

 At imin, we refer to topConceptOf as parent activities and lower-level concepts as children.
 The purpose of the these Concepts is to easily facilitate a seamless UX for end users when searching for activities.